rokopt/spec/src/architecture/namada/governance.md

 `counter` is used to assign a unique, incremental ID to each proposal.\
 `min_proposal_fund` represents the minimum amount of locked tokens to submit a proposal.\
-`max_proposal_code_size` is the maximum allowed size (in kilobytes) of the proposal wasm code.\
+`max_proposal_code_size` is the maximum allowed size (in bytes) of the proposal wasm code.\
 `min_proposal_period` sets the minimum voting time window (in `Epoch`).\
 `max_proposal_content_size` tells the maximum number of characters allowed in the proposal content.\
 `min_proposal_grace_epochs` is the minimum required time window (in `Epoch`) between `end_epoch` and the epoch in which the proposal has to be executed.

-The governance machinery also relies on a subkey stored under the `M1T` token address:
+The governance machinery also relies on a subkey stored under the `NAM` token address:

 ```
-/$M1TAddress/balance/$GovernanceAddress: u64
+/$NAMAddress/balance/$GovernanceAddress: u64
 ```

-This is to leverage the `M1T` VP to check that the funds were correctly locked.
+This is to leverage the `NAM` VP to check that the funds were correctly locked.
 The governance subkey, `/$GovernanceAddress/proposal/$id/funds` will be used after the tally step to know the exact amount of tokens to refund or move to Treasury.

 ### GovernanceAddress VP